 We began the second of our two days in Venice in the historic Jewish Quarter of Venice, located in the Cannaregio area on the north of the main islands.
 Today it is a quaint and pretty corner of the city, but its past is a dark and troubled one, having functioned as a ghetto for Venetian Jews for over four centuries.

 The main square of Ghetto Nuovo is at the heart of the Jewish Quarter.
-After a relaxed breakfast, we suggest to head here and grab a coffee and pastry in a local café.
+We suggest to head here and grab a coffee and pastry in a local café to hold you over until the food tour coming up later in the morning.
 We found a lovely modern-chic one called Torrefazione Cannaregio, complete with canalside outdoor seating, just across Rio Della Misericordia from the square.

 A small museum on the corner of the Ghetto Nuovo square, Museo Ebraico tells the story of Jewish history in Venice.
 Built between two of the city’s oldest synagogues, the museum displays a collection of artefacts that bring to life Jewish festivities, immigration to Venice over the ages, and the oppressive years of the ghetto era.